 When you first bound the receiver and transmitter, the receiver remembers the position of the servos at that time.
 This was before you started adjusting your mechanicals.
-While adjusting your mechanicals, you may have changed servo arm positions, reset SubTrims and changed trim settings to get the control surface to properly center.
-Recall, the preset failsafe receiver remembers the servo position AT THE TIME OF BINDING, not the current servo arm position or current control surface position.
-If you lose connection, a receiver with a preset failsafe will return the servos to the position when they were first bound.
+While adjusting your mechanicals, you may have rotated the output servo arm on the servo output splines, changed servo arm positions, reset SubTrims and changed trim settings to get the control surface to properly center.
+Recall, the preset failsafe receiver remembers the servo position AT THE TIME OF BINDING AND BEFORE YOU STARTING ADJUSTING THE MECHANICALS, not the current servo arm position or current control surface position.
+If you lose signal, a receiver with a preset failsafe will return the servos to the position when they were first bound.
 In every case, this situation is not healthy for your aircraft.